lucadibello/mmkp/README.md

 ## 4. Performance comparison

-To assess the performance of the algorithms (Greedy, Local Search, and Simulated Annealing) on the testing instances, we conducted experiments using different time limits.
-We evaluated the algorithms on a subset of the standard and large instance sets, specifically 10 instances from each set.
+In order to evaluate the performance of the Greedy, Local Search, and Simulated Annealing algorithms on the testing instances, we conducted experiments with varying time limits.
+Specifically, we assessed the algorithms on a subset of the standard instances, consisting of 10 instances.
 The results of these experiments are summarized in the following tables:

 > The following analysis is based on the results obtained by running the algorithms on a MacBook Mini M1 with 16GB of RAM and 8 CPU cores.